 How can a Medicare Advantage plan cost $0/month premium?

 A Medicare Advantage plan can cost $0/month premium for the plan itself, but you will still be charged the Medicare Part B premium.
-The money you have paid into the Medicare system throughout your working life and the Medicare Part B premium are reallocated to cover the cost of these types of plans.
+This is why there are no fully premium free Medicare options.
+However, the money you have paid into the Medicare system throughout your working life and the Medicare Part B premium are reallocated to cover the cost of these types of plans.